abigailbishop/LibbyLabCellpose/README.md

 1. Type `python`
 1. Type the path or drag-and-drop the libbylab_cellpose.py python file into your Terminal
 1. Type the path or drag-and-drop the folder (containing all the images you analyzed and their new seg.npy files) into your Terminal
+1. Type the path or drag-and-drop the model you used into your Terminal
 1. Type `--update_csv ` (don't forget the space)
 1. Type the path or drag-and-drop the csv file you'd like to update into your Terminal